 In this essay at The Review Review, creative nonfiction writer Megan Galbraith discusses the unavoidably subjective and emotional nature of memory, and the delicate balance between preserving family ties and telling your truth.

-As judge of the Tom Howard/John H. Reid Fiction & Essay Contest, I've been asked to provide some advice for contestants.
+As a past judge of the Tom Howard/John H. Reid Fiction & Essay Contest, I've been asked to provide some advice for contestants.
 I'm half-reluctant to do so as I don't really want to influence anyone's short story.
 Your story is your story, and you should write it the way you feel called to write it.

 However, it's fair that you should know something about the way I think, so here goes: